Skip to main content

 warning

-Handler only can be an async function.
+The handler can only be an async function.

 req.appInfo.app